PlayStation 3 homebrew

 Homebrew software was first run on the PlayStation 3 by a group of hackers under the name "Team Ice" by exploiting a vulnerability in the game Resistance: Fall of Man.
 Following various other hacks executed from Linux, Sony removed the ability to install another operating system in the 3.21 firmware update.
-This event caused backlash among the hacker communities, and eventually the group Fail0verflow found a flaw in the generation of encryption keys which they leveraged to restore the ability to install Linux.
+This event caused backlash among the hacker communities, and eventually the group Fail0verflow found a flaw in the generation of encryption keys which they exploited to restore the ability to install Linux.
 George Hotz (Geohot), often misattributed as the genesis of homebrew on the PS3, later created the first homebrew signed using the private "metldr" encryption key which he leaked onto the internet.
 Leaking the key led to Hotz being sued by Sony.
 The court case was settled out of court, with the result of George Hotz not being able to further reverse engineer the PS3.

 Private key compromised

 At the 2010 Chaos Communication Congress (CCC) in Berlin, a group calling itself fail0verflow announced it had succeeded in bypassing a number of the PlayStation 3's security measures, allowing unsigned code to run without a dongle.
 They also announced that it was possible to recover the Elliptic Curve DSA (ECDSA) private key used by Sony to sign software, due to a failure of Sony's ECDSA implementation to generate a different random number for each signature.
 However, fail0verflow chose not to publish this key because it was not necessary to run homebrew software on the device.
 The release of this key would allow anyone to sign their code and therefore be able to run it on any PlayStation 3 console.
 This would also mean that no countermeasures could be taken by Sony without rendering old software useless, as there would be no distinction between official and homebrew software.
+The public component of the key is embedded in the PlayStation 3's bootloader, which cannot be modified once a unit leaves the factory, meaning that existing units could not be patched by any future updates.
 On January 3, 2011, geohot published the aforementioned private key, represented in hexadecimal as C5 B2 BF A1 A4 13 DD 16 F2 6D 31 C0 F2 ED 47 20 DC FB 06 70, as well as a Hello world program for the PS3.
 On January 12, 2011, Sony Computer Entertainment America filed lawsuits against both fail0verflow and geohot for violations of the DMCA and CFAA.
 The suit against geohot was settled at the end of March, 2011, with geohot agreeing to a permanent injunction.